OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 # Work with PivotTables in Office Scripts

 PivotTables let you analyze large collections of data faster.
 With their power comes complexity.
 The Office Scripts APIs let you customize a PivotTable to suit your needs, but the scope of the API set makes getting started a challenge.
-This article demonstrates how to perform common PivotTable tasks and explains the important classes and methods that are frequently used.
+This article demonstrates how to perform common PivotTable tasks and explains important classes and methods.

 > [!NOTE]
-> To better understand context for the terms used by the APIs, please read Excel's PivotTable documentation first, starting with [Create a PivotTable to analyze worksheet data](https://support.microsoft.com/office/a9a84538-bfe9-40a9-a8e9-f99134456576).
+> To better understand context for the terms used by the APIs, please read Excel's PivotTable documentation first.
+Start with [Create a PivotTable to analyze worksheet data](https://support.microsoft.com/office/a9a84538-bfe9-40a9-a8e9-f99134456576).

 ## Object model

 :::image type="content" source="../images/pivottable-object-model.png" alt-text="A simplified picture of the classes, methods, and properties used when working with PivotTables.":::

-The [PivotTable](/javascript/api/office-scripts/excelscript/excelscript.pivottable) is the central object for PivotTables in the Office JavaScript API.
+The [PivotTable](/javascript/api/office-scripts/excelscript/excelscript.pivottable) is the central object for PivotTables in the Office Scripts API.

 - The [Workbook](/javascript/api/office-scripts/excelscript/excelscript.workbook) object has a collection of all the [PivotTables](/javascript/api/office-scripts/excelscript/excelscript.pivottable).
-Each [Worksheet also contains a PivotTable collection that's local to that sheet.
+Each [Worksheet](/javascript/api/office-scripts/excelscript/excelscript.worksheet) also contains a PivotTable collection that's local to that sheet.
 - A [PivotTable](/javascript/api/office-scripts/excelscript/excelscript.pivottable) contains [PivotHierarchies](/javascript/api/office-scripts/excelscript/excelscript.pivothierarchy).
 A hierarchy can be thought of as a column in a table.
 - [PivotHierarchies](/javascript/api/office-scripts/excelscript/excelscript.pivothierarchy) can be added as rows or columns ([RowColumnPivotHierarchy](/javascript/api/office-scripts/excelscript/excelscript.rowcolumnpivothierarchy)), data ([DataPivotHierarchy](/javascript/api/office-scripts/excelscript/excelscript.datapivothierarchy)), or filters ([FilterPivotHierarchy](/javascript/api/office-scripts/excelscript/excelscript.filterpivothierarchy)).
 - Each [PivotHierarchy](/javascript/api/office-scripts/excelscript/excelscript.pivothierarchy) contains one and only one [PivotField](/javascript/api/office-scripts/excelscript/excelscript.pivotfield).
-PivotTable structures outside of Excel may contain multiple fields pet hierarchy, so this design exists to support future options.
+PivotTable structures outside of Excel may contain multiple fields per hierarchy, so this design exists to support future options.
 For Office Scripts, fields and hierarchies map to the same information.
 - A [PivotField](/javascript/api/office-scripts/excelscript/excelscript.pivotfield) contains multiple [PivotItems](/javascript/api/office-scripts/excelscript/excelscript.pivotitem).
 Each PivotItem is a unique value in the field.
 Think of each item as a value in the table column.
 Items could also be aggregated values, such as sums, if the field is being used for data.
-- The [PivotLayout defines how the [PivotFields](/javascript/api/office-scripts/excelscript/excelscript.pivotfield) and [PivotItems](/javascript/api/office-scripts/excelscript/excelscript.pivotitem) are displayed.
+- The [PivotLayout](/javascript/api/office-scripts/excelscript/excelscript.pivotlayout) defines how the [PivotFields](/javascript/api/office-scripts/excelscript/excelscript.pivotfield) and [PivotItems](/javascript/api/office-scripts/excelscript/excelscript.pivotitem) are displayed.
 - [PivotFilters](/javascript/api/office-scripts/excelscript/excelscript.pivotfilters) filter data from the [PivotTable](/javascript/api/office-scripts/excelscript/excelscript.pivottable) using different criteria.

 Let's look at how these relationships work in practice.
 The following data describes fruit sales from various farms.
-It will be the example throughout this article.
-Use <a href="pivottable-sample.xlsx">pivottable-sample.xlsx</a> to follow along with the samples in the article.
+It is the base for all the examples in this article.
+Use <a href="pivottable-sample.xlsx">pivottable-sample.xlsx</a> to follow along.

 :::image type="content" source="../images/pivottable-raw-data.png" alt-text="A collection of fruit sales of different types from different farms.":::